Namit-Rana6/CpuSimProjects/Projects/Base Machine/Readme.md

 1. Download the `basemachine.a` file in the respective .cpu file.
 2. Open your respective CPU simulation tool.
 [Link to CPU Simulation Tool](https://cs.colby.edu/djskrien/CPUSim/)
-3. Load or import the ` [Link to CPU Simulation Tool](https://cs.colby.edu/djskrien/CPUSim/) ` file into the CPU simulation tool.
+3. Load or import the file into the CPU simulation tool.

 ## Issues and Feedback